Hasselblad X1D vs Sony A6500

 |Pentax 645Z||Medium Format||51.1||8256||6192||1080/60i||26.0||14.7||4505||101|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A6500 provides a better video resolution than the X1D.
 It can shoot movie footage at 4K/30p, while the Hasselblad is limited to 1080/25p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X1D offers a slightly higher resolution than the one in the A6500 (2360k vs 2359k dots).
 The adjacent table lists some of the other core features of the Hasselblad X1D and Sony A6500 along with similar information for a selection of comparators.

 One feature that differentiates the A6500 and the X1D is in-body image stabilization (IBIS).
-The A6500 reduces the risk of handshake-induced blur with all attached lenses, while the X1D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A6500 reduces the risk of handshake-induced blur with all attached lenses, while the X1D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A6500 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).